Legislative Assaults on State Courts – 2019

 Laws that create a partisan advantage in judicial selection:

 - In Alaska, the Judicial Council, which vets judicial candidates and creates a shortlist of candidates for the governor, is comprised of three attorney members appointed by the Alaska Bar Association (ABA), three non-lawyers appointed by the governor, and the state’s chief justice.
 A proposed constitutional amendment (SJR 3) would subject the lawyer members to confirmation by the legislature, giving partisan legislators the power to reject the ABA’s appointees.
-A similar bill in Wyoming (SF 141) would give the senate the power to reject bar appointees to the state’s independent judicial nominating commission.
+A similar bill in Wyoming (SF 141) would have given the senate the power to reject bar appointees to the state’s independent judicial nominating commission.
+SF 141 passed out of committee but did not receive a floor vote.

-- In Iowa, a bill (HSB 110/SSB 1101) would similarly remake the independent nominating commissions the state uses to select judges.
+- In Iowa, a bill (HF 503/SF 237) would similarly remake the independent nominating commissions the state uses to select judges.
 The proposal would remove eight commissioners elected by members of the state bar and a seat reserved for a supreme court justice, replacing them with commissioners appointed by the majority and minority leaders in the legislature.
 Since the governor also gets to appoint eight commissioners, the bill would guarantee that members of the governor’s party appoint 12 out of the 16 commissioners, and all commissioners would be political appointees.
 The bill would also cut short Justice Mark Cady’s term as chief justice and the terms of future chief justices.
 Conservative Iowa legislators’ frustration with the state supreme court dates back to at least the 2009 Varnum v.
 Brien decision, written by Cady, in which the court found a right to marriage equality under the state constitution.
 Following that decision, conservatives successfully campaigned to defeat three justices in their retention elections.
 While bills have been introduced in previous years to change the system for picking judges, lawmakers are prioritizing judicial selection this session.
+SF 237 passed through the Iowa Senate with an amendment that would limit the changes to Iowa’s statewide appellate court commission, leaving lower court nominating commissions unchanged.

 - A proposed constitutional amendment in Pennsylvania (HB 196) would have voters elect appellate judges by districts, rather than statewide.
 While districted elections are not always harmful, they can open the door to gerrymandering and other partisan gamesmanship.
 The Republican sponsor of HB 196 introduced the same bill last session after Democrats gained a majority of seats on the Pennsylvania Supreme Court.